 With your help we’ll establish reach users and creators of all abilities, advance basic and applied research in accessible technologies, provide developer and designer education, map standards and best practices, and engage in outreach activities to create lasting change.

-Nonprofit organizations are invited to join the XR Access Initiative as members at no charge, however donations are appreciated.
+Nonprofit organizations are invited to join the XR Access Initiative as members at no charge.
 Your membership brings you closer to XR Access’s workstreams, researchers, and dedicated users, not to mention our industry and corporate partners.

 XR Access members receive the opportunity to vote on projects that apply for Initiative funding.
 Potential future projects include: